Sam Laidlow

-Career
+In 2024 he won the London leg of the T100 Triathlon Series.

+Triathlon career

 In 2001, his parents decided to move from the UK to the South of France in order to set up a triathlon training business – Sancture Sportifs.
 At the age of 13 he decided to leave his home in Amélie-les-Bains-Palalda for the National Altitude Training Centre in Font Romeu.
 3 years later Sam was selected to train alongside the French team in Montpellier.
 At the age of 17 he went back home to his family in Amélie-les-Bains-Palalda and started to being coached by his father Richard Laidlow.

 He won the Bearman Xtreme Iron distance race in 2017 and the Lakesman in 2019, setting the fastest iron-distance time ever recorded in the United Kingdom.
 At the Cannes International Triathlon in 2018, he was leading Javier Gómez for most of the race when his rear derailleur broke.
-He ran 20km with his bike and completed the race regardless.
+He ran 20 km with his bike and completed the race regardless.
 In 2019, he finished 7th at Ironman Barcelona in a time of 8:05h.

 With his strengths being the first two disciplines of triathlon (swimming and cycling), Sam is often known for being at the front of the races assuming a more aggressive racing style.
 Sam also represented Team Europe at the 2nd edition of The Collins Cup in Samorin.